Penstemon: Description

-They have opposite leaves, partly tube-shaped, and two-lipped flowers and seed capsules.
-The most distinctive feature of the genus is the prominent staminode, an infertile stamen.
+They have opposite (rarely alternate or whorled), two-lipped flowers with petals fused into a 2-lipped, 5-lobed tube extending into an opening called the throat, and fruits called seed capsules.
+The most distinctive features of the genus are the prominent staminode, an infertile stamen, and the often densely bearded palate.
 The staminode takes a variety of forms in the different species; while it is typically a long straight filament extending to the mouth of the corolla, some are longer and extremely hairy, giving the general appearance of an open mouth with a fuzzy tongue protruding and inspiring the common name of "beardtongue".

 Most penstemons form a durable woody stem (a caudex) and have persistent basal leaves, but some are fully deciduous perennials, the remainder being shrubs or subshrubs.
 Heights can range from 10 cm to as much as 3 meters.
-Along with their variable growth forms the penstemons have highly variable leaves, often with different leaf shapes on different parts of the same plant.
-Some species have highly reduced needle like leaves and others broad and rounded leaves, with their texture also running the range of hairy to smooth/glabrous.
-In the view of penstemon expert Robert Nold the defining evolutionary characteristic of the genus is adaptation to drought, as demonstrated by their numbers and diversity in the interior west of North America.
+Along with their variable growth forms, the penstemons have highly variable leaves, often with different leaf shapes and arrangements on different parts of the same plant.
+Some species have highly reduced, needle-like leaves and others broad and rounded leaves, with their texture also running the range of hairy to hairless/glabrous.
+In the view of Penstemon expert Robert Nold, the defining evolutionary characteristic of the genus is adaptation to drought, as demonstrated by their numbers and diversity in the interior west of North America.